-The positive moral rules which are laws improperly so called, are laws set or imposed by general opinion: that is to say, by the general opinion of any class or any society of 183 persons.
-For example, Some are set or imposed by the genare laws set eral opinion of persons who are members of a profession or calling: others, by that of persons who inhabit a town or province: others, by that of a nation or independent political society: others, by that of a larger society formed of various nations.
+The positive moral rules which are laws improperly so The posicalled, are laws set or imposed by general opinion: that is to tive moral rules which say, by the general opinion of any class or any society of 183 are laws improperly persons.
+For example, Some are set or imposed by the genso called. are laws set eral opinion of persons who are members of a profession or or imposed calling: others, by that of persons who inhabit a town or by general province: others, by that of a nation or independent political society: others, by that of a larger society formed of various nations.